 - Access a suite of tools and resources that can respond to particular problems that fishermen face in reducing their discards.

-As a result of reviewing the discard manuals, fishery practitioners can reduce or potentially eliminate discarding practices in a fishery that is operating or moving towards secure fishing rights.
+As a result of reviewing the discard manual, fishery practitioners can reduce or potentially eliminate discarding practices in a fishery that is operating or moving towards secure fishing rights.
 For fishermen in the EU, this process can also assist in meeting the landing obligation that bans discarding as part of the EU’s Common Fisheries Policy reform.